-In addition, the consolidated financial statements include the Company's equity investment in NeuCo, Inc. ("NeuCo"), a company founded by CRA and an affiliate of Commonwealth Energy Systems in June 1997.
+In addition, the consolidated financial statements include the Company's equity investment in NeuCo, Inc. ("NeuCo").
 The equity method of accounting is used for investments in which CRA has the ability to exercise significant influence but does not have effective control.
-Significant influence is generally deemed to exist when CRA has an ownership interest in the voting stock of the investee of between 20% and 50%.
 Under this method, the investment, originally recorded at cost and adjusted to reflect CRA's share of changes in NeuCo's capital, is further adjusted to recognize the Company's share of net earnings or losses of NeuCo as they occur rather than as dividends or other distributions are received.
 CRA's share of net earnings or loss in NeuCo would also include any other-than-temporary declines in fair value recognized during the period, if any.
 Changes in CRA's proportionate share of the underlying equity of NeuCo, which result from the issuance of additional equity securities by NeuCo, are recognized as increases or decreases in shareholders' equity, net of any related tax effects.